War Dogs (2016 film): Plot

-In 2005, David Packouz is a massage therapist living in Miami, Florida with his girlfriend Iz.
-David spends his life savings on high-quality bedsheets to resell to retirement homes, but the venture fails.
+David Packouz is a massage therapist living in Miami, Florida with his girlfriend Iz in 2005.
+He spends his life savings on high-quality bedsheets to resell to retirement homes, but the venture fails.
 David runs into his old friend Efraim Diveroli, who has formed his own company, AEY Inc., selling arms to the US government for the ongoing war in Iraq.
-Iz informs David she is pregnant, and Efraim offers him a job at AEY; although David and Iz vehemently oppose the war, David joins AEY and lies to Iz.
+Iz informs David she is pregnant, and Efraim offers him a job at AEY; although David and Iz vehemently oppose war, David joins AEY and lies to Iz.

 Efraim explains that military equipment orders are posted on a public website, and their job is to bid for small orders ignored by larger contractors but still worth millions.
 Local businessman Ralph Slutzky provides them funding, under the false belief that AEY only sells arms to protect Israel.
 David and Efraim land a contract to provide several thousand Beretta pistols to the Iraqi Police in Baghdad, but an Italian embargo blocks the shipment, which is waylaid in Jordan.
-Failing to deliver the cargo as promised would mean that AEY would be blacklisted from any future contracts.
-Meanwhile, Iz overhears the true nature of David's business.
+Failing to deliver the cargo as promised would mean that AEY would be blacklisted from future contracts.

-David and Efraim fly to Jordan, bribing locals to release the shipment, and are provided with a driver to transport them and the shipment into Iraq.
-The trio drives through the night, bribing a border patrol and evading armed insurgents, and arrive at the military base, where Captain Santos is impressed that they survived the Triangle of Death; the two are paid handsomely.
+The pair fly to Jordan, bribe locals to release the shipment, and receive transport into Iraq.
+They're driven through the night, bribing a border patrol and evading armed insurgents, arriving at a military base where Captain Santos pays them handsomely for surviving the Triangle of Death.

 AEY secures larger and more lucrative deals, expanding their operation, and David's daughter Ella is born, while Efraim grows more unstable and untrustworthy.
-The company has a chance at "The Afghan deal", their biggest yet: the US government posts a massive order worth $300 million, which requires 100 million rounds of AK-47 ammunition and would net a $100 million profit.
-Facing a global shortage of AK-47 ammunition, the duo encounters legendary arms dealer Henry Girard, who has access to massive unused weapon depots in Albania.
-Needing to dispose of these arsenals—including over 100 million rounds of AK-47 ammunition—in accordance with NATO treaties, and unable to deal directly with the US, Girard offers to make the deal through AEY.
-Efraim agrees, despite David's discomfort at working with a man on a terrorist watchlist.
+The company has a chance at "The Afghan deal", their biggest yet.
+The US government has posted an order for 100 million rounds of AK-47 ammunition which would net a $100 million profit.
+However, there is a global shortage of AK-47 ammunition.
+The pair encounters legendary arms dealer Henry Girard, who has access to massive unused weapon depots in Albania.
+NATO treaties require the Albanians to dispose of these arsenals, including over 100 million rounds of AK-47 ammunition.
+Unable to deal directly with the US, Girard agrees to deal with Efraim, despite David's discomfort at working with a man on a terrorist watch list.